turingschool-examples/mod1-color-theory-foundations/readme.md

 ###### *Image Credit: Site Point [Color Theory 101](https://www.sitepoint.com/color-theory-101-2/)*

 Tertiary colors are made by mixing a primary color and a secondary color.
 In the color wheel, these fall between a primary and secondary color.

+### Color Combinations

+Now that we know how to describe colors, we can dig into tried and true methods of finding successful color pairings.

+***

+> #### *"Color Theory is, at its core, about developing aesthetically pleasing color relationships"* - Color Design Workbook

+***

 #### Complimentary Colors